wp-plugins/customericare-livechat/readme.txt

 You can simply start your computer, log on to our app in your browser, and mind your own business.
 The app will notify you when chats arrive.

+= Do I need a server? =

+No. The service is entirely hosted on our cloud infrastructure.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.